EdgarLJH/EMSC3033-Project/ProjectReport.md

 # EMSC4033 - Project Report

 The aim of this project was to produce a python notebook that calculates the geodesic distances between a set of coordinates and a pre-defined lithospheric thickness.
 The statistical significance of this spatial relationship will then be evaluated against random locations using a two-sample Kolmogorov-Smirnov (K-S) test.
+Contour extraction and closest approach calculation is performed using the PyGMT package.
+Documentation for the package is not updated to reflect the latest version and users may find difficulty using some of the relevant functions.
+Therefore, a secondary objective of this project is to help users experience PyGMT and hopefully understand how to use it.

 ## Instructions